Introduction to Award

 To be eligible to receive an award, courses must

 - be developed and taught by faculty who teach a minimum of half time and/or have a continuing appointment;

 - have been taught online in Fall 2013, Spring 2014, or Summer 2014.

 The award will be based exclusively on work conducted while serving a teaching appointment at Texas State University.
 The criteria for the award include

 The Distance and Extended Learning Steering Committee will appoint a selection committee.
 The committee will be comprised of the following:

-- Two faculty with demonstrated online teaching experience (may be filled using previous award recipients, and the faculty representatives must represent different departments)
+- Three faculty with demonstrated online teaching experience (may be filled using previous award recipients, and the faculty representatives must represent different departments)

-- One representative of the Office of Distance and Extended Learning
+- One representative from the Office of Distance and Extended Learning

 A previous recipient (whether winner or runner-up) of the Award for Excellence in Online Teaching: